mapstruct/mapstruct.org/content/faq/_index.md

 Unlike most other bean mapping tools, MapStruct doesn't work at runtime but is a compile-time code generator.

-Generating mapping code at build time as many advantages:
+Generating mapping code at build time has many advantages:

 * Early feedback about erroneous or incomplete mappings, in command line builds as well as within your IDE
 * Excellent performance, as no reflection or byte code generation at runtime is needed;